JayAuburn/microbiome-gardener/DEPLOY.md

 1. **Access Preview Application**

-   **Note:** The preview deployment was already created when you pushed the `next.config.ts` changes to the staging branch earlier.
+   **Note:** The preview deployment was already created when we pushed the `next.config.ts` changes to the staging branch earlier.

    - Go to your Vercel project dashboard
    - Click on the **"Deployments"** tab